lucapette/lucapette.github.com/_drafts/an-illiterate-guide-to-classical-music.markdown

 - What are all those numbers?
 - What's a symphony?
 A fugue?
 A quartet?

 And so on.
 The list is much longer but you get the idea.
-In order to help you finding your way, I am going to share all the learnings I wish I knew about when I started this long journey.
+To help you finding your way, I am going to share all the learnings I wish I knew about when I started this long journey.